thefreshfoodpeople/archkatas_apr2024/ADR/000_ADR_Template.md

 ## Decision
 what is the decision and its justification (the why)
 ## Consequences
-trade-offs and impact of the decision+
+trade-offs and impact of the decision